jeanfern5/BackEnd-Project-Week/README.md

 Super Duper Extra Credit Bonus Features
 Add a payment form integrating with Stripe that allows Users to buy a "Premium" version of Lambda Notes.
 Gate your favorite feature behind the premium paywall You will notice that this repository does not have any starter code.
-This is on purpose.
-You are to start from scratch using any files you have built throughout your time here at Lambda School as reference.
+This is on purpose, you are to start from scratch using any files you have built throughout your time here at Lambda School as reference.